jordanmckinney/blog/src/documents/posts/Ethereum.md

 <center><h2>Ethereum</h2></center>

+<center> <h2>Models: What is Ethereum</h2> </center>

+Ethereum is a new computing platform...
 Ethereum is a global decentralised computer.

 Bitcoin is sort of a global computer but it is not general.
 It has a harddrive, the blockchain, and a 10min clock frequency but the harddrive is just a ledger and all you can really do is move value around the ledger.

+Ethereum was the logical next step.
+Use this blockchain harddrive idea but also build a fully general programming language on top of it.

 Ethereum is also a global computer, but it is a truly general global computer.
 So the harddrive is a blockchain with accounts that have balances, similar to bitcoin, but it also has special accounts that hold code.
 These things will run code when you send them money.
 So the 'state' which is held by the blockchain.

 This global computer has a harddrive which is a blockchain similar to Bitcoin's.
 So you basically have a bitcoin style blockchain along with a programming language.
 Each account is sort of an autonomous agent living on the blockchain.
 You can send tx to these agents and their code will execute.
 So it’s a decentralised computing environment where people can sort of upload an agent and then spend money to run it.
 BUT the agents can also interact with each other.
 The agents can directly control and manipulate currency units.
 So you could send an agent X ether and according to its code it may distribute them one way or another.

+While bitcoin is a special purpose distributed computer with a ledger-harddrive, Ethereum is a global distributed general purpose computer with a much more general harddrive.

 So imagine you could have a machine that can be given whatever rules you want, and you could always be sure that it would follow them.
 You could figure out some good rules and then no one could cheat it or stop it from running or anything like that.
 If the machine is some benefit to the people they could give it a high ranking and ensure it always gets run.
 They do this by allocating their token to it.
 Perhaps the machine actually gives some people more tokens.
 Perhaps there is some way to have people buy into the system in hopes of gaining money and somehow it is sustainable.